 - Designed for speed and performance

-- Allows you share posts and product pages to Facebook, Discord, etc. at the click of a button.
+- Allows you to share posts and product pages to Facebook, Discord, etc. at the click of a button.

 This ecommerce SEO plugin comes with extensions to better improve your visibility on SERPs (Search Engine Result Pages).